- Impacts, Risks, and Adaptation in the United States: The Fourth National Climate Assessment, Volume II

 Hospitals at Risk from Storm Surge by Tropical Cyclones

-Figure 14.3Centers for Disease Control and Prevention, ERT, Inc, National Center for Environmental Health Climate and Health Program, National Institute of Environmental Health Sciences
+Figure 14.3Centers for Disease Control and Prevention, Earth Resource Technology Inc, National Center for Environmental Health Climate and Health Program, National Institute of Environmental Health Sciences

 John Balbus, Shubhayu Saha, Katharine M. Johnson